thepoopooman652/proishs-webtools/README.md

         - Converts Markdown files to plain text

  ## TODO
- - Finish "md2txt" converter project
+ - Finish "md2txt" converter project (DONE)
- - Brainstorm more converters to create
+ - Brainstorm more converters to create (mostly done)
  - Create a full release of all converters

 ## AI Notice